 Developing a Long-Term Facilities Action Plan

 We need your help to elevate the shared vision and expertise of students, families, educators, and community partners and develop the long-term facilities action plan.
-Please take our School Design Study survey!
+Please see below for more resources.

 Racial Equity Planning Tool (REPT): The development of a long-term facilities action plan for the District will be grounded in the district’s commitment to closing the Opportunity Gap.
 Leveraging the Racial Equity Planning Tool ensures that communities are authentically invited to influence the thinking around programming and facilities planning and help create the school communities that families will continue to choose.